 If your old plaster is a bit lumpy and bumpy, sand it to smooth out any bumps.
 Be gentle when sanding plaster as it’s deceptively soft, and if you get carried away, it’s easy to create a bigger problem!
 So, work slowly and gradually smooth the plaster out until you reach an even finish.

 Sanding is labour-intensive and time-consuming.
-For a lousy bit of plastered wall, you can spend days to achieve the perfect finish.
+It can take days to achieve the perfect finish.

 3. Clean the Wall of Scuffs & Marks